nandac/letterloom/tests/test-invalid-alignment/test.typ

         name: "Sir Austin Dimbleby"
       )
     ),
-    footnote-alignment: "left"
+    footnote-alignment: "left",
   )),
-  "panicked with: \"footnote-alignment must be of a valid alignment type.\"" )
+  "panicked with: \"footnote-alignment must be a valid alignment type.\"" )